OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 This command receives an ST 2110-22 video stream with the specified device and port configurations, a frame size of 1280x720, pixel format yuv422p10le, frame rate 50, a timeout of 2 seconds for frame retrieval, a frame buffer count of 4, codec threads count of 4, and codec jpegxs.
 The video stream is then copied to an output file output.mp4.

-## St30p Muxer Plugin Documentation for FFmpeg Intel® Media Transport Library.
+## St30p Muxer Plugin Documentation for FFmpeg Media Transport Library.

 The MTL St30p Muxer plugin for FFmpeg is designed to handle the transmission of ST 2110-30 audio streams over a network.
 Below are the input parameters that can be configured for the MTL St30p Muxer plugin.
 To use plugin prepend input parameters with `-f mtl_st30p`.